Polyconseil/systematic/README.md

   ; Adds entries to the noParse config of webpack; large libraries without a require can go there.
   ; It's only an optimization to speed up compilation in some cases, but it may break the build. no_parse[] = vuetify
+  ; Optional, default is []
+  ; In "component" or "library" mode, this enables you to actually IMPORT adependency within the bundle ; instead of having them all out.
+For instance this may be useful for undistributed dependencies, or ; proprietary ones. keep_dependency[] = lodash

   [serve]
   ; Interface to listen